Ali-Raza12/Hello-World/README.md

 # Hello-World
-Just checking how to use the git hub platormi
+Just checking how to use the git hub platform